 The work of EMTs is not only physically strenuous but can be stressful, sometimes involving life-or-death situations and suffering patients.
 Many find the work exciting and challenging and enjoy the opportunity to help others.
 Because emergency services function 24 hours a day, EMTs may have irregular working hours and may work more than 40 hours per week.

-Employment of EMTs is expected to grow nine percent between 2008 and 2018.
-This is due to increasing call volume due to aging population.
+Employment of EMTs is projected to grow fifteen percent between 2016 and 2026.
+Emergencies, such as car crashes and natural disasters will continue to require the skills of EMTs.
 Aging members of the baby boom generation are more likely to have medical emergencies, thereby increasing the demand for EMTs.
 Also, the time that EMTs must spend with each patient is increasing as emergency departments across the country are experiencing overcrowding.

 Hospitals are increasingly specializing in treating a particular illness or injury.
 Most patients must be transferred by ambulance, so their condition can be monitored en route.
 Therefore, more demand for transfers between hospitals increases the demand for the services of EMTs.